-Please go to the Student Introductions forum in Blackboard Connect and post a brief introduction so that we can get to know each other.
+Please go to the Student Introductions forum in Canvas and post a brief introduction so that we can get to know each other.

 Exploring the Resources

 - Spend some time browsing the various sources listed in Resources.

 - If you find articles or references that you think might be particularly useful for this course, add the URL to your bookmarks.